Resilience valuation

 Case studies

-The following case studies outline outcomes of the assessment of indirect benefits from the SAVi Tool pilot project:
+Refer to the following case studies for the outcomes of the assessment of indirect benefits from the SAVi Tool pilot project:

 Technical Report

 The technical report for the SAVi Tool Pilot Project outlines the initial development of the tool and includes a detailed breakdown of the indicators, and summary of processes undertaken throughout the project.
-The Technical Report is available on the International Institute for Sustainable Development (IISD) website at:
+The Technical Report is available on the IISD website at:

 Next steps for the SAVi Tool Pilot Project